technojam/TJ-TASKS-2026/Web-Development/README.md

 ### Task: Build a Task Management Application

-Build a Task Management application where it should be abel to do basic functions like task creation ,deleteion, updation, etc.
+Build a Task Management application where it should be abel to do basic functions like task creation , deletion, updation, etc.

 ### Requirements